F.A.Q.

 Do you accept donations of items?

 Yes.
 If you have something to donate, please get in touch with us.
 We are interested in artifacts, documents, photographs, and other items that represent the history of Smyth County.
-If you have items to donate, please contact us beforehand.
-Items left outside of the museum or with someone not a representative of the museum cannot be accepted.

 Are your archival materials available for research?

-Yes.
-We are currently conducting the lengthy process of organizing our archives, so they are not in a state where they can be freely accessed.
-Please contact us with your research inquiries so that a museum worker can see if we have anything in our collection that might be useful to you.
-From there we will set up an appointment for you to conduct your research.
+Please contact us with your research inquiries so a museum worker can determine whether we have materials that may be useful to you.
+From there, we will set up an appointment for in-person research.

 Can I order items from your gift shop online?